ianlewis/www.ianlewis.org/en/_posts/2024-05-23-understanding-github-artifact-attestations.md

 workflow because they run on jobs executed on [separate virtual machines](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#the-components-of-github-actions).

-However, this comes with the downside that it is not as user friendly as a simple GitHub Action.
+However, this comes with the downside that it is not quite as user friendly as a simple GitHub Action.
 Passing data, especially files, between jobs is more complicated and we are sometimes forced to expose that complexity to the user.
 Given that there are significant security improvements, I think it’s worth it.